atlassian/stricter/README.md

 `config` is an optional object that may be specifified in configuration.

-`onProject` should return an array of strings, describing violations, or an empty array if there is none.
+`onProject` should return an array of objects, describing violations and their fixes, or an empty array if there is none.

 `include` value of `include` from the rule